 All questions related to the Nmap scanner should be sent to the authors of the Nmap scanner, not to the provider of Nmap Online Scanner.
 Similarly, all questions related to Nmap Online Scanner (i.e. this service and its interface) should be directed to the provider of Nmap Online Scanner, not to the authors of the Nmap scanner.

 Nmap Security Scanner is a very complex tool and this is why there are three different modes in Nmap Online Scanner.
 The first two modes are easy to use even for Nmap beginners.
 The Quick scan of your computer quickly scans the most known ports and gives you quick information about the ports and services accessible on your computer from the Internet.
 The Full Nmap scan of your computer is a mode in which Nmap Online Scanner scans a full range of ports that are specified within this option.
 This scan can take a while especially if you want to scan more than 10000 ports.
-In case of large port ranges and due to the service limits, it might be necessary to divide your scan into several smaller scan requests.
 The third mode is the Custom scan mode, which puts the whole power of the Nmap scanner into your hands.
 Although there are some limitations for security reasons, if your intentions are good you should be able to use the Nmap scanner for whatever you need.
 In the Custom mode you specify the arguments for the Nmap scanner yourself, similarly to what you would do if you were about to run Nmap Security Scanner from the command line shell.

 The results will appear in your browser once they are ready.
 This can take some time, however.
-You can either wait for the results with your browser opened or you can enable the Send email notification when the scan results are ready option.
+You can wait for the results with your browser opened or you can enable the Send email notification when the scan results are ready option.
 This option requires you to be a registered user and logged in before you start the scan.
 Once the results are ready, the notification will be sent to your email.
 You will receive a link to a web page containing your results.
 If you are logged in, you can also check your account's Tasks History any time later to see results of all scans you executed.

 The Custom scan options can have up to 200 characters.
 For security reasons, the following Nmap options are disabled: